lawre17/Portofolio-practice--1/README.md

 # Personal Portfolio Project

-A personal portfolio project built with **React** and **Tailwind CSS**, inspired by a tweet [insert link].
+A personal portfolio project built with **React** and **Tailwind CSS**, inspired by a tweet tweet [here](https://x.com/ItsRuthjebet/status/1852039493953446032).
 This project focuses on sharpening design skills, creating a clean, modern layout to showcase work and experience in a visually appealing way.

 ---